 This is a great way to teach 3D shapes.
 Use old cereal boxes, toilet paper rolls, milk cartons, or whatever waste materials you can find in your house.
 Make sure to include all kinds of shapes and sizes.

-Provide your child with liquid glue, tape, and whatever else he needs.
-Then, give him the freedom to create anything he wants!
+Provide your kids with liquid glue, tape, and whatever else they need.
+Then, give them the freedom to create anything they want.

 How cool is this animal made from toilet rolls and egg trays?

 Learn more about the benefits of construction play and how to encourage it in your home.

 Every child loves pipe cleaners.
 They are a great shape craft idea for preschoolers.
 You can bend them to make different shapes.
 You can even glue them onto a piece of paper.

 Pipe cleaners can also be bent into letters as well so you can help your little ones form the letters of their name.

 Let your kids create the shapes they want, even if they are abstract.
 They will be using their imagination.

 If your children enjoy playing with playdough, this is another great hands-on activity.
 You can use cookie cutters or other tools to cut out different shapes from the playdough.

 Or, you can roll it and squish it into the shapes you are teaching your children.
 Have them make their own shapes without guidance, as well.